DEFINITION AND CHARACTERISTICS OF SEXUAL ADDICTION

 THE DEVELOPING BRAIN AND SEX ADDICTION

 The developing brain of a child is not yet capable to adequately accommodating adult sexual concepts.
-Full brain development in humans does not reach maturity before the age of around 25 years.
+Brain development in humans is said to reach full maturity around the age of 25 years.

 The mature executive part of the brain, the frontal lobe, puts ‘brakes’ on impulses, estimates situations, and assesses a rational response to emotional situations.
 These systems are underdeveloped in a child.